Permission to Pause

 Self Care

 In order to give myself permission to pause, I had to acknowledge what was realistic.
-These acknowledgments have made all the difference in honoring myself with what I need.
+These acknowledgments allow me to honor myself with what I need.

 • I can prioritize what needs to be done.